 The California Energy Commission (CEC) is leading the state to a 100 percent clean energy future for all.
-As the state's primary energy policy and energy planning agency, the CEC is committed to conserve resources and energy, reducing the environmental impacts of energy use, and ensuring reliable, secure, and diverse energy supplies.
-Collaborating closely with CARB, the CEC offers valuable insights and recommendations to the BSC and the HCD.
+As the state's primary energy policy and energy planning agency, the CEC is committed to conserving resources and energy, reducing the environmental impacts of energy use, and ensuring reliable, secure, and diverse energy supplies.
+Collaborating closely with CARB, CEC offers valuable insights and recommendations to BSC and HCD.
 This collaborative effort aims to propose and facilitate the adoption of EV charging infrastructure requirements within the California Building Standards Code.

-CALGreen regulations, Health and Safety Code §18941.10(b)(2) was amended by Assembly Bill 2075 (AB 2075) in September 2022 to specify that the CEC is considered an interested party.
-As a result of this amendment, the HCD is obligated to engage in consultations with the CEC when formulating and implementing these standards.
-AB 2075 requires the BSC to convene a workshop or other collaborative process on EV charging infrastructure standards as part of each triennial rulemaking.
-Health and Safety Code §18941.17(d) requires the CEC, as part of its participation in this workshop or collaborative process, to incorporate the most recent update to a specified statewide assessment of electric vehicle charging infrastructure, any relevant electric load forecasts, and the statewide transportation electrification goals, as specified.
-The staff at the CEC, including in the Efficiency Division and the Fuels and Transportation Division, possess expertise in areas that are directly relevant to EV charging infrastructure standards in the CALGreen Code.
+CALGreen regulations, Health and Safety Code Section18941.10(b)(2) was amended by Assembly Bill 2075 (AB 2075) in September 2022 to specify that CEC is considered an interested party.
+As a result of this amendment, HCD is obligated to engage in consultations with CEC when formulating and implementing these standards.
+AB 2075 requires BSC to convene a workshop or other collaborative process on EV charging infrastructure standards as part of each triennial rulemaking.
+Health and Safety Code Section 18941.17(d) requires CEC, as part of its participation in this workshop or collaborative process, to incorporate the most recent update to a specified statewide assessment of electric vehicle charging infrastructure, any relevant electric load forecasts, and the statewide transportation electrification goals, as specified.
+The staff at CEC, including in the Efficiency Division and the Fuels and Transportation Division, possess expertise in areas that are directly relevant to EV charging infrastructure standards in the CALGreen Code.